department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/st-louis/pilot-feedback/research-findings.md

 > _If the Veteran does pre-check-in, it saves us time.
 They should be able to update their demographic information in pre-check-in._

-**Some staff felt that the roll out lacked proper training.
-Based on our observations, staff would benefit from training on a variety of fronts.**
+**Some staff felt that the roll out lacked proper communication and training.
+Based on our observations, staff would benefit from training on a variety of fronts.
+Some MSAs are using VSE-CS, which was not the original intent.
+Often to avoid the “lag” between systems, the want to use fewer systems or for reasons we do not yet understand.**

 Direction on how to use VSE-GUI and VSE-CS seemed inconsistent at times across clinics or individual MSAs.
 For example, some MSAs were instructed to use VSE-CS for specific activities, while others weren't.
 And, some MSAs were more persistent in requiring Veterans to use mobile check-in vs. simply using VSE-GUI to check them in.